Lesléa Newman: Personal life

 Newman was born as Leslie Newman to Jewish parents in New York City in 1955.
 She developed her pen name by combining her birth name, Leslie, with her Hebrew name, Leah.
 She started writing poems when she was 8 to cope with her sadness over her family moving from Brooklyn to Long Island.
 Newman began writing more seriously as a teenager by participating in poetry contests sponsored by Seventeen magazine.
 She was voted "Class Wit" in high school.

-In 1977, Newman spend some time living on Kibbutz Ga'aton in Israel.
+In 1977, Newman spent some time living on Kibbutz Ga'aton in Israel.
 She attended ulpan, worked on a farm, and volunteered at the children's house.
 She later visited again as part of a PJ Library program for children's authors.

 Newman studied education and poetics at the University of Vermont and Naropa Institute, respectively.
 She was mentored by Allen Ginsberg in her poetry program.
 She has cited Ginsberg and poet Grace Paley as two of her greatest influences.
 While she has written poetry, prose, and nonfiction, she says that poetry has always been her first love as a writer.

 Her relationship with her parents was strained as a teenager and throughout her early adulthood.
 Upon moving out, she had very little contact with them for decades, in part because of their "loud and clear" expectation for her to have a traditional heterosexual marriage.
 She and her parents reconciled after her mother had a health crisis that left her hospitalized for 10 days.
 Newman stayed until her mother was well enough to be discharged, after which point the two "could[n't] remember what [they] had ever fought about."
 After her release, the two maintained a close relationship.
 They called daily and visited frequently.
 She was her mother's primary caregiver in the months before her death.
 Shortly before dying, her mother gave her permission to write about the experience on the condition that "I'll never have to read it."
 After her mother's death from bladder cancer and COPD, she published a poetry collection about her, titled I Carry My Mother.